Rethinking the Effective Sample Size: Introduction

 \section{Introduction}

-A usual problem in statistics, signal processing, and machine learning consists in approximating an intractable integral w.r.t. a targeted distribution.
+A usual problem in statistics, signal processing, and machine learning consists in approximating an intractable integral \cblue{with respect to (w.r.t.)} a targeted distribution.
 In the simplest Monte Carlo algorithm, the integral is approximated by random samples simulated from the targeted distribution itself \cite[e.g.,][Section 3.2]{Robert04}.
 However, in many problems it is not possible to simulate from the targeted distribution or it is not efficient to do so.
 Importance sampling (IS) is a well-established Monte Carlo technique where samples are drawn from a different distribution (called \emph{proposal} distribution), and an importance weight is assigned to each sample to take into account the mismatch between proposal and targeted distributions \citep[e.g.,][Section 3.3]{Robert04}.

 Monte Carlo methods are usually evaluated by the mean square error (MSE) of the estimators that approximate the integral of interest.
 In many cases, these estimators are unbiased (as, e.g., for the plain Monte Carlo estimator) or the bias quickly vanishes when the number of samples increases (as, e.g., for the self-normalized IS (SNIS) estimator).
-Therefore, Monte Carlo estimators are most often characterized and compared through their variance \citep[Chapter 9]{owen2013montecarlo}.
-However, computing these variances usually requires solving integrals of a similar complexity as the (intractable) integral at the source of the analysis.
+Therefore, Monte Carlo estimators are most often characterized and compared through their variance \citep[Chapter 9]{owen2013montecarlo}. \cblue{This is the case of the effective sample size (ESS), which involves the ratio of the variances of the plain Monte Carlo and SNIS estimators.} However, computing these variances usually requires solving integrals of a similar complexity as the (intractable) integral at the source of the analysis.
 Hence, the problem to solve is two-fold.
 First, the integral of interest is intractable.
 Second, characterizing the method that approximates the integral best is also impossible, because of a second intractable integral.
 An alternative that bypasses this deadlock consists in a relative comparison of the performances of different Monte Carlo estimators.
 In other words, instead of characterizing in absolute terms a specific estimator, one can compare two or more Monte Carlo estimators.
-However, a na{\"\i}ve if natural comparison of these via a second Monte Carlo experiment is almost always too costly to be considered.
+However, a na{\"\i}ve comparison of these via a second Monte Carlo experiment is almost always too costly to be considered.